Frege/frege/README_new.md

 [Stack Overflow](http://stackoverflow.com/questions/tagged/frege),
 we check questions tagged "frege" on a regular basis.

+**For casual chat (and quick questions)**

+There's a #frege channel on [Freenode IRC](https://freenode.net) where some project members and Frege users hang out.
+You can use any IRC client you like or Freenode's [WebChat interface](https://webchat.freenode.net) if you don't want to install IRC software.

 **For issues only**

 If you find a bug or have an idea for enhancements, please let us know by opening an issue in the